Solar panel payback period and ROI: How long does it take for solar panels to pay for themselves?

 To get a simple solar payback time frame, just divide the net cost from Step 3 by your average annual savings to get the number of years it will take for your solar savings to equal the net cost of the system.

 Unfortunately, however, it’s not always that easy.
 Why?
 Because electricity rates increase over time, and some states do not offer net metering.

-Here’s where our friend in Bakersfield finally learns their solar payback period!
+Here’s where our friend in Arvada finally learns their solar payback period!

-If their solar panels were fully connected by September 2020, they’d be paid off before the summer of 2026, and will keep making electricity until at least 2045.
+If their solar panels were fully connected by July of 2024, they’d be paid off before the holidays of 2034 and will keep making electricity until at least 2049.
 That’s what we’d call a great deal!

 If this sounds confusing, don’t worry.
 It is confusing!
 Luckily, our solar calculators are built to handle the difference between net metering and alternative compensation.
 Begin by entering your ZIP code and electricity bill, and we can determine your usage, system size, payback time, and more.

 The ROI of solar panels can be calculated by taking net installation cost after one-time incentives versus expected electric bill savings and ongoing incentives over time.